dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/06 Lecture 6.md

 \[
 \Sigma(K/A) = r^{-1}\qty{\Sigma(k(t)/k[t])}
 .\]
+Why?
+This allows us to take a valuation upstairs in the NT1 square

 [^noether_note]: This says that if you have an affine domain $R$ of a certain Krull dimension, then it is finitely generated as a module over a subring which is a polynomial ring in $\trdeg(R)$ variables.
 This is like a stronger integral version of taking a finitely generated field extension and writing it as a finite degree field extension of a purely transcendental extension.